Easy access to EASA regulations, see link on the left site of this page.

 New LO's for theoretical training for the time being

 The first step was the preparation of the CRD (Comment Response Document).
 For that purpose a review group has been asked to decide about the text for the CRD.
 The kick off meeting happened on Nov 22nd 2016 in the EASA building in Cologne.
-The next meeting will be March 15th and 16th in Cologne.
-Main subject of the first day will be KSA 100, the next day the comments of the review groups will be discussed for the final CRD (Comment Response Document).
+The next meeting were on March 15th and 16th in Cologne.
+Main subject of the second day was KSA 100, the first day the comments of the review groups will be discussed for the final CRD (Comment Response Document).
+Publication of the result is planned for Q4 2017.

 The NPA 2016-3 has been published by EASA.
 This is the result of the industry led (IAAPS) Rule Making Task .0595 as stated here below.
 The consultation period ended September 12th 2016.